xenocrat/chyrp-markdown/README.md

 -----------

 To be as fast and efficient as possible, the parser is limited in a few ways:
-1. Does not allow leading spaces for most block markers.
+1. It does not allow leading spaces for most block markers.
-2. Does not allow you to combine tabs and spaces when indenting text.
+2. It does not allow you to combine tabs and spaces when indenting text.
-3. Does not support "lazy" blockquotes.
+3. It does not support "lazy" blockquotes.
-4. Does not support link and image definitions that span multiple lines.
+4. It does not support link and image definitions that span multiple lines.

-This means that it does nto conform 100% to the CommonMark and GFM specifications.
+This means that it does not conform 100% to the CommonMark and GFM specifications.
 These limitations are known and are not considered bugs to be fixed.

 Usage <a name="usage"></a>
 -----